Louie Ambs: Double Hip Replacement

 Louie had tried to avoid surgery with chiropractics and acupuncture.
 “My chiropractor warned me that I would eventually need to have a hip replacement, but I guess I was in denial,” he said.

-When it became obvious to Louie that the pain wasn’t going to get better, he decided to consult with orthopaedic surgeon Paul Kenyon, MD.
+When it became obvious to Louie that the pain wasn’t going to get better, he decided to consult with orthopedic surgeon Paul Kenyon, MD.

 “I became comfortable with Dr. Kenyon right away and felt very confident in him,” Louie said.
 “He gave me three options: 1) Live with the pain, 2) take pain medication or 3) have a hip replacement.
 The right choice was obvious.”
 Dr. Kenyon could see that Louie was in pain, and he was able to schedule the surgery within a week.
 “I would have gone in that minute if it had been possible,” Louie recalled.

 Before his first surgery, Louie came in for a tour of the Henry Ford Allegiance Health Joint Replacement Center, known by patients as the “Joint Camp.”
 He was introduced to staff and learned about the procedure and what to expect in recovery.
 “It was great to see that all the Joint Camp rooms are private and good to know that all of the patients had hip or knee replacements and would be working together in physical therapy.”

 Louie said he had “absolutely no complaints” about his stay.
 “I’d planned on going home early, but I received such great, personal care that I decided to stay the full three days.
 The in-hospital therapy was very helpful, too.”

 Ten weeks after his first hip replacement, Louie went back to Henry Ford Allegiance Health to have the second one done by Dr. Kenyon.
 “I was impressed by the improvement in my new hip and wanted to take care of the other as soon as possible.
 If I had three hips, I’d have the third one done, too.
 The relief is that remarkable,” he laughed.